joseph-flinn/site/frontend/posts/after-hours-deployment-symptom.md

 slug: after-hours-deployment-symptom
 published: 2024-02-12
 description: >
-  Discussing how after-hours deployments is a symptom of a larger systemic problem.
+  Discussing how after-hours deployments are a symptom of a larger systemic problem.

 ---